tevisgehr/Behavioral-Cloning-Project/README.md

 #### Rev 11-
 Tried using a Relu activation function on my fully-connected layers (which was not present in any of the previous revisions).
 No improvement.

+#### Rev 12-
+Changed from using the Convolution2d keras class to the Conv2d (it looks like what I was using is an old version.
+Added model.summary() to keep track of numbers of parameters.
+Played around with various Conv2d architectures.
+Saw reasonable performance but no serious improvements.

+#### Rev 13-
+Mapped images into HSV colorspace.
+This was the 'magic bullet' After doing this I was quickly able to obtain a working model with far fewer parameters.

 ## Conclusions
 The most significant finding of this project was the demonstration of the need for a systematic approach to network development and model training.
 It seems that there is a requirement for a balance between intuitive inspiration and disciplined iteration.
 While training models I often had a string of ideas pop into my head all at the same time, and was unable to test them, all at one.
 It was important to document these ideas as they came up and also to document the results of each test.
 Also it was crucial to resist the urge to make multiple changes at the same time.